meetwudi/uml-project/detailed-use-case/inform-damage-package.md

-1. The delivery person records the damage or lost.
+1. The logistics company employee records the damage or lost.

-2. The delivery person inputs the information to the system.
+2. The logistics company employee inputs the information to the order tracking system.

-3. The system sends the information to the logistics company.
+3. The order management system sends the information to the seller.

-4. The system sends the information and an apology to the customer by text message.
+4. The text messaging system sends the information and an apology to the customer by text message.

 ### Post-condition